AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayerSystems/CreatingDataBasedReactionaryAIPlayerModel.md

 # Creating Data-Based Reactionary AI Player Model

-For this tutorial, we need multiple things to build our model, this includes:
+For this tutorial, we need Markov model to build player state prediction model.

-* Tabular Reinforcement Learning Model (Tabular Q-Learning or Tabular SARSA)

-* Categorical Policy Quick Setup

 ## Designing Our Feature Vector And Classes List